 - Cocaine or drug use

-Any pregnant woman with one or more of these risk factors who complains of vaginal bleeding, abdominal pain, an enlarging abdomen, uterine tenderness, back pain, continuous contractions, hard abdomen, decreased fetal movement or fetal heart rate changes should be evaluated right away for a placental abruption.
+Any pregnant women with one or more of these risk factors coupled with vaginal bleeding, an enlarging abdomen, uterine tenderness, abdominal pain, back pain, continuous contractions, hard abdomen, decreased fetal movement or fetal heart rate changes should see a physician right away.

-Treatment for a placental abruption will depend on how large the abruption is, the amount of blood the mother lost and the health and well-being of the unborn baby.
-If the pregnancy is less than 36 weeks gestation, and neither the mother nor baby is in distress, the pregnancy may be monitored until there is a change that becomes worrisome or the baby reaches fetal maturity.
-If a large placental abruption is not diagnosed and treated right away it could lead to a premature birth, fetal distress, lack of oxygen to the baby, brain damage, hypoxic ischemic encephalopathy (HIE), seizures, mental retardation, developmental delays, cerebral palsy (CP) or even death or a still born.
+Placental abruption treatments depend on how large the abruption is, the quantity of blood lost by the mother, and the health and well-being of the unborn baby.
+If the pregnancy is less than 36 weeks gestation, and neither the mother nor baby is in distress, the pregnancy may be monitored until there is a development that becomes worrisome or the baby reaches fetal maturity.

 Here at The Beasley Firm, we have experienced on-staff physicians and neonatal intensive care (NICU) and labor and delivery nurses who have treated and cared for women who developed placental abruptions.
 To date, we have had two of the largest medical malpractice verdicts in Pennsylvania history; $100 million and $55 million.
-If you feel that you or your baby suffered an injury or death due to a failure to diagnose or properly treat a placental abruption, please contact our Philadelphia birth injury lawyers.
+If you believe that your baby suffered an injury or death due to a failure to diagnose or properly treat a placental abruption, please contact our Philadelphia birth injury lawyers.
 We are highly qualified to investigate your case and uncover the necessary facts to recover the just compensation you and your child deserve.
 Our track record of success and commitment to our clients have led to legendary results for The Beasley Firm.
 Trust your case to us today.